-Problem Procedure You cannot access a CD/DVD/Blu-ray DiscTM in the drive Make sure the drive's disc tray is securely closed.
-Press gently until it clicks into place.
-Open the disc tray and make sure the disc is properly seated.
+Problem Procedure You cannot access a disc in the optical Make sure the drive's disc tray is securely closed.
+Press gently until it clicks into place. disc drive Open the disc tray and make sure the disc is properly seated.
 It should lie flat with the label facing up.
 A foreign object in the disc tray could block laser light from reading the disc.
 Make sure there is no obstruction.
 Remove any foreign object.
 Check whether the disc is dirty.
 If it is, wipe it with a clean cloth dipped in water or a neutral cleaner.